spham395/04-Logic-Pseudocode_IDEs/01_pseudocode/02_pseudocode.md

 **Hierarchy chart**
 * Shows the overall picture of how modules are related to one another
-* Tells you which modules exist within a program and which modules call others
+* Defines which modules exist within a program and which modules call others
-* Specific module may be called from several locations within a program
+* A Specific module may be called from locations within a program

 **Planning tool**
 * Develop the overall relationship of program modules before you write them